pnnl/lpNNPS4SPH/README.md

 # Nearest Neighboring Particles Searching (NNPS) algorithms for Smoothed Particle Hydrodynamics method
+This algorithm serves as an efficient neighbors searching operator that can be easily integrated into the Smoohthed Particle Hydrodynamics (SPH) method.
+This algorithm is designed to utilize low-precision float-point 16 computation on GPU for efficiency purpose.
+To maintain the NNPS accuracy while using the low-precision FP16 computation, a cell-based relative coordinate link list (RCLL) algorithm is developed.

+The RCLL algorithms exhibits a 1.5x efficiency improvement over the standard FP64 GPU computation, and its efficiency can be further boosted by 2.7x through optimizing GPU memory bandwidth utilization.

-## Source code 1: CPU code of all-list NNPS algorithm
+## Source code
+**1: CPU code of all-list NNPS algorithm**
 All-list NNPS algorithm searches neighbors within a certain searching radius from a target particle by explicitly checking all the particles in domain.
 Two independent source codes, one takes float-point-64 or FP64 computation while the other one takes FP32.
 - AllList_CPU_FP64.f90